 Because it looks likely that your child is regularly disabling the VPN service used to apply filters.

-We continually monitor the status of the Mobile Zone VPN.
+We continually monitor the status of the Family Zone VPN.
 If we detect that it has been disabled we turn it back on automatically.
 If we notice a pattern of this behaviour then we create this Red Alert.

 What do I need to do?